How to Remove Mold from Clothing Using Hydrogen Peroxide

 - Do not inhale mold!
 Dry mold is hazardous because the powder can fly into the air.
 Clothing with dry mold on it should be sprayed with hydrogen peroxide before handling or moving the clothing, to reduce the risk of breathing mold.
 If you do not have peroxide, wet the mold by spraying water on it.
 In areas with significant mold, wear a mask to avoid breathing mold.

 - Damp mold is less of a breathing hazard.
-Washing your hands after handling mold, or wearing gloves while handling mold, would be a good idea.
+At least wash your hands after handling mold, or wear gloves while handling mold, though.

-Return from removing mold from clothing to main mold page
+Return from removing mold from clothing to the home page for the site...